RNA Dynamics and Interactions Revealed through Atomistic Simulations: SIMULATIONS OF ISOLATED RNA MOLECULES

 \subsection{Internal loops}

 Internal loops have been studied using a combination of NMR experiments and MD simulations.
 In particular, Akinyemi et al.~\cite{akinyemi_nmr_2025} characterized an internal loop flanked by different closing base pairs.
 Their NMR data enabled the quantification of populations for multiple conformational states.
-While some MD simulations became trapped in metastable states---highlighting the need for carefully designed enhanced sampling techniques---other simulations sampled transitions between states but failed to reproduce the experimental populations.
+While some MD simulations became trapped in metastable states---highlighting the need for enhanced sampling techniques---other simulations sampled transitions between states but failed to reproduce the experimental populations.
 These discrepancies suggest that such systems and reference datasets could provide valuable benchmarks for assessing the accuracy of RNA force fields in capturing local dynamics.

-Another internal loop was investigated by Taghavi et al.~\cite{taghavi_conformational_2023} using temperature replica exchange MD simulations on long time scales (tens of microseconds per replica).
-The molecule did not unfold during the simulation, despite it could have been expected at the highest temperatures.
+Another internal loop was investigated by Taghavi et al.~\cite{taghavi_conformational_2023} using long temperature replica exchange MD simulations (tens of microseconds per replica).
+The molecule did not unfold during the simulation, although it could have been expected at the highest temperatures.
 Several force fields were evaluated, and it was concluded that only one of them could properly model strand slippage, in this case corresponding to two alternative non-canonical pairing patterns, in a manner consistent with NMR data.